 - In case you have a dispute with a business which operates in another EU country, you may seek guidance from the European Consumer Centre (ECC).

-International roaming is a service offered by mobile operators that allows you to use your current mobile service with your local operator when abroad.
-Since your mobile operator does not provide its services outside Malta, it has agreements with foreign operators allowing you to make and receive voice calls, send and receive SMSs, and use other services such as voicemail and data services, whilst you are travelling in other countries.
+International roaming is a service offered by mobile service providers that allows you to use your current mobile service with your local provider when abroad.
+Since your mobile service provider does not provide its services outside Malta, it has agreements with foreign operators allowing you to make and receive voice calls, send and receive SMSs, and use other services such as voicemail and data services, whilst you are travelling in other countries.

 No. When calling or sending an SMS from Malta to any other country, this is referred to as international calling or international SMS and not international roaming.
 This means that any regulations related to international roaming do not apply in case of international calls or SMSs made from Malta to another country and may carry with it different tariffs to those applicable in the case of roaming.

-Before travelling abroad it is very important that you contact your mobile operator and check:
+Before travelling abroad, it is very important that you contact your mobile service provider and check:

 - whether your subscription allows roaming in the destination country;